 222 Bremner Blvd, Toronto ON M5V 3L9

-A deep dive into the plans of the Canada Infrastructure Bank with its Chair or soon-to-be-named CEO.
+A deep dive into the plans of the Canada Infrastructure Bank.
 How strategic?
 How green?
 How digital age?
 The remarks will be followed by a discussion among thinkers and doers on how to ensure early wins and long-term success.

-Laurene Mahon, Managing Director & Co-Head, Global Infrastructure and Power, Global Investment Banking, CIBC
+Shariq Alvi, Managing Director, Global Infrastructure Finance, Global Investment Banking, CIBC